lexcomber/stgam/paper.md

 # Summary

 We are often interested in understanding how and where statistical relationships vary over space, and how they change over time.
 Quantifying such *process heterogeneity* (spatial and or temporal) can be done using *varying coefficient* models.
 The opportunity to undertake such space-time analyses are greater due to the increased generation and availability of data that include both spatial and temporal attributes (e.g. GPS coordinates and time-stamps).
+The **stgam** package provides a framework for creating regression models using Generalized Additive Models (GAMs) [@hastie1990generalized] in which the relationships between the response (dependent) variable and individual predictor (independent) variables are allowed to vary over space, time or both.

 # Reference